-The TSA liquids rule applies to all passengers but is relaxed for parents who are traveling with a baby.
+The TSA liquids rule (link to TSA website) applies to all passengers but is relaxed for parents who are traveling with a baby.

 The water and other liquids for the baby do not need to go into your liquids bag but you should separate them and inform the security agent that you have them as they may require additional screening.

 It is perhaps obvious but worth saying nevertheless that you must actually have the baby with you when you pass through airport security to be able to take the above with you.